EricRuhi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 100 file_name script to add execute permission to the owner chmod 554 script to ads execute permission to the owner and the group owner, and read permission to other users, to the file hello chmod 755 to give user, group and other users execution permission
+chmod 100 file_name script to add execute permission to the owner chmod 554 script to ads execute permission to the owner and the group owner, and read permission to other users, to the file hello chmod 755 to give user, group and other users execution permission chmod 007 give user and group user 0 access and other user all the access